Close

 Updated:

-Recently, a New York appellate court issued a written opinion in a New York DWI case discussing the defendant’s motion to suppress evidence obtained during what could be characterized as a “wellness check.”
-Ultimately, the court held that the officer’s actions were justified, and denied the defendant’s motion.
-The Facts…
+Earlier this year, a state appellate court issued a written opinion in a New York DWI case involving a defendant’s motion to suppress evidence that was obtained during what she claimed was an illegal arrest.
+Ultimately, the court found that the officer did not conduct the field sobriety tests correctly,…

 Updated: